divinity-m/Anti-Gravity/dev_logs.md

 # Day 14 - Monday | In class work #
-While working on level 3, I noticed that there were still many issues with the collisions for blocks, so I spent a lot of time on furthur improving the collision conditions in the block class's `checkCollisions()`.
+While working on level 3, I noticed that there were still many issues with the collisions for blocks, so I spent a lot of time on improving the conditions in the block class's `checkCollisions()` method.
 Gavin helped me design a gradient play button for the game as well.

 Things Worked On:
  - Improved block collision detection